ciso-assistant-community

 - Reach the frontend on http://localhost:5173

 [!NOTE] Safari will not properly work in this setup, as it requires https for secure cookies.
 The simplest solution is to use Chrome or Firefox.
 An alternative is to use a caddy proxy.
-This is the solution used in docker-compose, so you can use it as an example.
+Please see the readme file in frontend directory for more information on this.

 - Environment variables